This was the very first Live Streamed nest of a bird species that nest in the open, and does not nest in the same place each season.

 A pair of Northern Cardinals decided to nest in a small cedar tree located in a backyard in Lawrence, Kansas.

-A connection to the web was made, and we began streaming this live Cardinal cam on April 10, 2009.
+A connection to the web was made and live streaming began April 10, 2009.

 From April 10, 2009, until May 10, 2009, this nest (located in Lawrence, Kansas USA) was viewed by thousands of people who stumbled upon our Nest Cam.

-It didn't take long to see the drama unfold.
+It didn't take long for the drama to unfold.
 And there was drama!

 Three eggs were laid before a Cowbird arrived and removed two of the eggs and laid one of her own.